Mermaid-Chart/vscode-mermaid-chart/README.md

 - `mermaid.vscode.maxZoom`: Sets the maximum zoom level for diagram preview (default: 10).
 - `mermaid.vscode.maxCharLength`: Sets the maximum text size limit for diagrams.
 - `mermaid.vscode.maxEdges`: Sets the maximum number of edges allowed in a diagram.
+- `mermaid.vscode.aiExportName`: Determines whether to use GitHub Copilot to generate a name for the exported diagram.

 ## Release Notes

+### 2.5.0 - 2025-07-17
+- Added new AI feature **Generate Entity Relationship Diagrams**
+- Added new AI feature **Generate Docker Architecture Diagrams**
+- Use `@mermaid-chart /generate_er_diagram` to generate ER diagrams from your codebase
+- Use `@mermaid-chart /generate_docker_diagram` to generate Docker architecture diagrams from Docker-related files

 ### 2.4.1 -2025-06-11
 - Command bug fixed